tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 ## Listening

-Peers listen on a configurable ListenAddr that they self-report during handshakes with other peers.
+Peers listen on a configurable ListenAddr that they self-report in their NodeInfo during handshakes with other peers.
+Peers accept up to (MaxNumPeers - MinNumOutboundPeers) incoming peers.

 ## Address Book